Earth SciencesBack to guide home page.

 There is also a field trip.
 The Arran field trip was an amazing experience.
 Follow your demonstrators closely and pay attention to how they provide an interpretation of and insight into the various things you will see.
 As the field trip is held in the Easter break (March-May), you will have learned almost all of the year’s content.
 At Arran is where you will see many, if not all, of the theories you have learnt come to life, from volcanics to fossils, from tectonics and folding to sedimentary processes: many confusing things may become clear and click into place here.
 Highlights include walking through hundreds of millions of years in a day, finding fossilised footprints, touching the edge of a magma intrusion, standing on an ancient desert, staring at a flash flood and making a geological map in the field.
 Bring a lot of waterproofing: a reliably waterproof jacket, waterproof trousers/overalls, waterproof and grippy walking boots.
 For notetaking, you are provided with an A5 notebook; I preferred to use a journalist-style flip notepad, as it fit into my jacket pockets (a lot easier than wrestling it out of a plastic sachet in the wind and rain) and I found it easier to write in.

 RevisionFor the essays, attempt as many past essay questions as possible.
-First you will get more skillful in writing, managing your time and drawing diagrams (draw large diagrams and tables everywhere where possible, they love it).
+First, you will get more skillful in writing, managing your time and drawing diagrams (draw large diagrams with scales and tables everywhere where possible, they love it).
 Second, you will see that the topics tend to be repetitive.
 You have to write 5 essays on the exam, if you are lucky and encounter familiar topics, that would save you loads of time since you do not need to come up with new ideas and structure.

 In terms of practicals, you can get the key to the Department for a £10 deposit to get in anytime.
 If the main gate to Downing Site is locked, use the gate at the junction of Tennis Court Road and Fitzwilliam Street.
 The lab has a humongous stock of rocks, minerals, fossils and thin sections with booklets containing their description.
 It is worth going through these several times to make sure you can identify and describe them quickly (aim for under 3-4 minutes).
 Also re-read through all your practical handouts during the Easter term, they sometimes contain pretty interesting and niche samples – the sort that examiners love to put in their questions.
 You will not understand all the concepts in Michaelmas but things will start to make sense after Lent and you will learn a lot more by looking back.
-Try and combine information on related topics, e.g. anything to do with geological history (palaeobiology, rock types in Arran, geological events in the UK, etc.).
+Try to combine information on related topics, e.g. anything to do with geological history (palaeobiology, rock types in Arran, geological events in the UK, etc.).
 It will further help your understanding and remembering of certain topics that may seem abstract alone but work when with others.

 Definitely visit the Sedgwick Museum of Earth Sciences (and other Natural Sciences museums if you are keen) to do your revision there – it is particularly useful for palaeontology.
-They have rare examples of fossils which are tricky to identify (e.g. bivalves which look like ideal examples of brachiopods).
+They have rare examples of fossils that are tricky to identify (e.g. bivalves which look like ideal examples of brachiopods).
 Do not memorise all the samples, just focus on the different shapes and features.
 Maybe during the exam, you will recall seeing your sample in Bay 5 of the Museum and will be able to categorise it.
 Finally, remember to revise your Map notes and keep practising past year papers, including the map questions.

 ExamsBe aware of format changes.
 As of 2018-19, the assessment is 40% Practicals and 60% Written Paper – each paper is 3hrs long.
 The practicals consist of 4 questions – rocks, thin sections, fossils and map, so spend no more than 45 minutes each.
 The written paper consists of one calculation question and 5 essay questions.